-Head lice, Pediculus humanus capitis, are tiny parasites that only live on the human head.
-They are usually found on the hair, most often around the hairline behind the ears or near the neck and occasionally on the eyebrows or beard.
+Head lice, Pediculus humanus capitis, are tiny parasites (up to 3mm long) that only live on the human head.
+They are usually found on the hair, most often around the hairline behind the ears or near the neck, and occasionally on the eyebrows or beard.

-The most common symptom is tickling and itchy sensation on the scalp.
-Excessive scratching may cause bleeding or sores of the scalp, increasing the risk of skin infection.
+The most common symptom is itching and tickling sensation on the scalp.
+Excessive scratching may cause bleeding or sores on the scalp, increasing the risk of skin infection.

 Under careful inspection, eggs of head lice can be found near the root of the hair.
 They are different from dandruff.
-Eggs are white, yellow, brown or grey in colour; usually shiny, oval in shape and firmly attached to the hair shaft, while dandruff are dull, flaky and loose enough to fall off easily.
+Eggs are usually white or yellow in colour, oval in shape and firmly attached to hair shafts; while dandruff is flaky and loose enough to fall off easily.